electronicsleep/AnsibleTools/README.md

 Normally I use Ansible and Python together to get more power and control with parsing and flow.

+Examples use python3 but older versions should be supported

 #### MacOS Install

 brew install ansible